Intellectual property policy

-An intellectual property policy comprises the policies and procedures set up by a company, a state, or an institution that relate to creating, using or disseminating intellectual property.
-The purpose of the intellectual property policy is to foster the creation and dissemination of knowledge and to provide certainty in individual and institutional rights associated with ownership and with the distribution of benefits that may be derived from the creation of intellectual property.
+An intellectual property policy (IP policy) comprises the policies and procedures set up by a company, a state, or an institution that relate to creating, using or disseminating its intellectual property.
+The purpose of the intellectual property policy is to foster the creation and dissemination of knowledge and to provide certainty in individual and institutional rights associated with ownership and the distribution of benefits that may originate from the formation of intellectual property.

 Different types of IP policies

 National IP policies express the intent of a country to use the intellectual property system in a defined manner to achieve a stated goal.
 National IP strategies are measures taken by a government to realize its IP policy objectives.
 Many IP-related policies and strategies promote research and innovation and encourage the transfer and dissemination of technology.

-Institutional IP policies are policies put in place by universities or research institutions to address IP issues typically encountered during collaboration with external parties and commercialization of academic research.
+Institutional IP policies are policies established by universities or research institutions to address IP issues typically encountered during collaboration with external parties and the commercialization of academic research.
 An institutional IP policy must comply with all relevant national policies and strategies.
-There will be circumstances in which national laws impose limitations on how individual universities and research institutions can deal with IP rights or share benefits.
+There will be circumstances where national laws limit how individual universities and research institutions can deal with IP rights or share benefits.
 Subject to those limitations, each institution may regulate the principles of ownership of IP rights through its internal IP policy, employment contracts and other contractual arrangements.

 Companies IP policies are policies put in place by a company to provide general guidance related to the importance of identifying internal IP, managing the disclosure of IP to customers, suppliers, or other third parties, summarizing the goals of IP ownership, outlining typical terms for interacting with strategic partners etc.

 IP policies for universities and research institutions

-Universities and research institutions seeking to partner with industry or other organizations can adopt a policy for effective intellectual property (IP) management and technology transfer.
-Such policies provide structure, predictability, and an environment, in which commercialization partners (industrial sponsors, consultants, non-profit organizations, SMEs, governments) and research stakeholders (researchers, technicians, students, visiting researchers, etc.) can access and share knowledge, technology and IP.
+Universities and research institutions seeking to partner with industry or other organizations can adopt a policy for effective intellectual property management and technology transfer.
+Such policies provide structure, predictability, and an environment where commercialization partners (industrial sponsors, consultants, non-profit organizations, SMEs, governments) and research stakeholders (researchers, technicians, students, visiting researchers, etc.) can access and share knowledge, technology and IP.

-The main goals of an institutional IP policy are to provide legal certainty, promote scientific research and technological development, encourage researchers to consider the possible opportunities for exploiting an invention so as to increase the potential flow of benefits to society, provide an environment that supports and encourages innovation and development, balance the various conflicting interests of universities, industry and society, and ensure compliance with applicable national laws and regulations.
+The main goals of an institutional IP policy are to provide legal certainty, promote scientific research and technological development, encourage researchers to consider the possible opportunities for exploiting an invention to increase the potential flow of benefits to society, provide an environment that supports innovation and development, balance the various conflicting interests of universities, industry and society, and ensure compliance with applicable national laws and regulations.